praked/praked.github.io_Archive/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Design and development of an autonomous emergency vigilance system for passenger vehicle"
+title: "Design and development of an autonomous in-seat passenger state identification in a modern vigilance enabled public transportation system"
 collection: publications
 permalink: /pk-publication/Design-and-development-of-an-autonomous-emergency-vigilance-system-for-passenger-vehicle
 excerpt: ''